Open file selection dialog box

 The visual characteristics of the dialog box depend on the operating system that runs your code.
 For instance, some operating systems do not show title bars on dialog boxes.
 If you pass a dialog box title to the uigetfile function, those operating systems will not display the title.

-This dialog box lists all MATLAB code files with a .m
+This dialog box lists all MATLAB code files with a .m extension

-in the current directory. uigetfile
+in the current directory. uigetfile returns the

 name and path to the file you select.